rule

 Text 5

-Be sure not to remain in this world once I've abondoned her, for in Kali's time will the people on earth be enmeshed in sin My dearest.
+You should not remain, be certain, in this world by Me abandoned, as in Kali's time the earth its people, will be stuck in sin My dearest.
+(Vedabase)

 Text 7